S. Taco Gilbert III

 Silvanus Taco Gilbert III (born October 15, 1956) is a retired brigadier general in the United States Air Force.
 His last assignment was Director of Strategic Plans, Requirements and Programs, Headquarters Air Mobility Command, Scott Air Force Base, Illinois.

 Gilbert graduated with honors from the U.S. Air Force Academy in 1978.
 He attended Fudan University in People's Republic of China as an Olmsted Scholar, and he has earned master's degrees in public administration, airpower strategy and national security strategy.
 He has commanded a refueling squadron, operations group, airlift wing and training wing.
 Prior to his last assignment, he was Director, Air Force Smart Operations 21, Office of the Secretary of the Air Force, Washington, D.C., and Director of Strategic Planning, Headquarters U.S. Air Force.
 He is a command pilot with more than 3,000 flying hours in the T-38A, FB-111A, KC-135 and C-5 aircraft.

-Gilbert also attended Squadron Officer School, Harvard University, the Air Command and Staff College, Air University and the National War College at Fort Lesley J. McNair in Washington, D.C..
+Gilbert also attended Squadron Officer School, Harvard University, the Air Command and Staff College and the National War College at Fort Lesley J. McNair in Washington, D.C..
 His awards include the Distinguished Service Medal with two oak leaf clusters, Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal with four oak leaf clusters, Air Medal, Aerial Achievement Medal, Combat Readiness Medal, National Defense Service Medal with bronze star, Armed Forces Expeditionary Medal, Southwest Asia Service Medal with bronze star and Humanitarian Service Medal.
 He retired on September 1, 2009.